AbiVarsanP/Crickz/USER_GUIDE.md

-# 🏏 Cricket Hand-Game Arena - User Guide
+# 🏏 Crickz - User Guide

-Welcome to Cricket Hand-Game Arena!
+Welcome to Crickz!
 This guide will help you understand and enjoy the game.

-## 🎮 What is Cricket Hand-Game?
+## 🎮 What is Crickz?

-Cricket Hand-Game is a digital version of the classic hand cricket game.
+Crickz is a digital version of the classic hand cricket game.
 Two players compete by selecting numbers (1-6) simultaneously:
 - **If numbers match** → Batsman is OUT! 🔴
 - **If numbers differ** → Batsman scores runs equal to their number ✅